The life science Alliance is excited to present our second cohort of Bridging Excellence Fellows!

 Meet our Director: Lars Steinmetz

-With his joint position as a Group Leader and Senior Scientist in the Genome Biology Unit at EMBL and Professor of Genetics at Stanford, Lars is the primary link between the two institutions.
-We caught up with him to hear more about his joint career, the benefits of transatlantic collaborations and what we are looking for in a bridging excellence fellow.
+With his joint position as a Senior Scientist in the Genome Biology Unit at EMBL and Professor of Genetics at Stanford, Lars is the primary link between the two institutions.
+Hear more about his unique career, the benefits of transatlantic collaborations and what we are looking for in a bridging excellence fellow.

 The first joint EMBL | Stanford workshop in Structural Biology.